-e) NCHDs will also benefit from the purchase and commissioning by the HSE / employer of generic patient safety, mandatory training and skill courses, including, for example ACLS and infection control.

-16. Allowances and payments to General Practice Registrars
+- e) NCHDs will also benefit from the purchase and commissioning by the HSE / employer of generic patient safety, mandatory training and skill courses, including, for example ACLS and infection control. - 15.
+Allowances and payments to General Practice Registrars - a) General Practice Registrars shall receive an allowance of €10,857 per annum in respect of out of hours work and a payment of €3,619 per annum in respect of travelling expenses incurred while attending patients.
+This payment of €3,619 shall be payable as an allowance to all GP Registrars.
+GP Registrars who due to the nature of their assigned practice incur travel expenses which would be greater than the net allowance received shall be entitled to travelling expenses for the additional amount on a vouched basis.
+GP Registrars on assignment will be advised through their scheme if based on previous claims by trainees to that practice or area of whether this is likely to occur.
+GP Registrars are also entitled to travelling expenses in respect of attendance at training.

-- a) General Practice Registrars shall receive an allowance of €10,857 per annum in respect of out of hours work and a payment of €3,809 per annum in respect of travelling expenses incurred while attending patients.
-General Practice Registrars are also entitled to travelling expenses in respect of attendance at training. - b) In accordance with the provisions of Labour Court Recommendation 19337, the HSE will reimburse General Practice Registrars who are required to provide their own transport for the carrying out of their duties, in respect of any additional loading over the normal cost of comprehensive insurance cover for such individual, that may be imposed specifically arising from the requirement to provide indemnification to the HSE as part of their insurance policy.
-Any such additional cost must be verified by the insurance provider.
+- b) In accordance with the provisions of Labour Court Recommendation 19337, the HSE will reimburse General Practice Registrars who are required to provide their own transport for the carrying out of their duties, in respect of any additional loading over the normal cost of comprehensive insurance cover for such individual, that may be imposed specifically arising from the requirement to provide indemnification to the HSE as part of their insurance policy.
+Any such additional cost must be verified by the insurance provider. - 16.
+Incremental Credit - a) Incremental credit is granted to the NCHD in respect of: - i) previous employment as an NCHD in Ireland or an EU member state in the public service, including: - (1) periods spent in a recognised training post; and - (2) periods spent employed by an agency and assigned to the public health service for periods of in excess of two consecutive weeks.

-17. Incremental Credit